cloudmesh/cloudmesh-pi-burn/README.md

   * [GitHub cloudmesh-pi-cmd5](https://github.com/cloudmesh/cloudmesh-cmd5)
   * [GitHub cloudmesh-pi-inventory](https://github.com/cloudmesh/cloudmesh-inventory)

-## Acknowledgements
+## Acknowledgments

-Work conducted to publish this activity was funded by the NSF
+Continued work was in part funded by the NSF
 CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.